Log Calabi-Yau structure of projective threefolds admitting polarized endomorphisms: Singularities of ramification divisor

 \section{Singularities of ramification divisor}

 In this section, we give some general results concerning Conjecture \ref{main-conj-lc}.
 First, we consider the coefficients of the ramification divisor. \begin{theorem} Let $f:X\to X$ be a $q$-polarized endomorphism of a projective variety.
 Then after iteration, the coefficient $r_P$ of $R_f$ on each prime divisor $P$ has $r_P\le q-1$ and the equality holds if and only if $P$ is $f^{-1}$-periodic. \end{theorem} \begin{proof} Let $b$ be the number of prime divisors contained in the branch locus of $f$.
-Let $c$ be the maximal coefficient appeared in $f^*P$ with $P$ being a prime divisor.
-Choose some $a>0$ such that $c^b<q^{a/2}$.
-Choose some $s>0$ such that $(\frac{q^t}{q^t-1})^{s/t}>c^b$ for any $1\le t<a$.
-Let $N=\max\{a,s\}$ and take $n>N$.
-Let $P$ be a prime divisor which is not $f^{-1}$-periodic.
-Let $Q$ be a prime divisor in $f^{-n}(P)$.
-Let $r$ be the coefficient of $(f^n)^*P$ on $Q$.
-We shall show that $r<q^n$.
+Let $P$ be a prime divisor and denote by $m_P:=mult_P$ the coefficient of a divisor on $P$.
+Note that $f^*P$ is a reduced divisor when $P$ is not contained in the branch locus of $f$ (in particular, $m_P f^*P=1$ in this case).
+So we may set